 Membership in Narcotics Anonymous is voluntary; no attendance records are kept either for NA's own purposes or for others.
 Because of this, it is sometimes difficult to provide interested parties with comprehensive information about NA membership.
 There are, however, some objective measures that can be shared based on data obtained from members attending one of our world conventions; the diversity of our membership, especially ethnic background, seems to be representative of the geographic location of the survey.
-The following demographic information was gathered from a survey completed by approximately 17,492 NA members, which represents the most participation we ever had.
-The survey was made available at the 2011 World Convention of NA in San Diego, California, in our international journal, The NA Way Magazine, and on our website:
+The following demographic information was gathered from a survey completed by 32,398 NA members.
+The survey was made available at the 2024 World Convention of NA in Washington, DC (USA) and on our website.